KsenijaBojchevska/Final-Project-Assessment-for-Scalefocus-Academy-/README.md

 3. Create a Jenkins pipeline that checks if wp namespace exists, if it doesn’t then it creates one.
    Checks if WordPress exists, if it doesn’t then it installs the chart.

+   First,in my repository I pushed the downoladed repo from  Bitnami chart: https://github.com/bitnami/charts/tree/main/bitnami/wordpress.

-   First I create New Item, and named ksenija.The project was created with Pipeline.In the Pipeline Definition I choose scripted pipeline so I connected
+   After in Jenkins I create New Item, and named ksenija.The project was created with Pipeline.In the Pipeline Definition I choose scripted pipeline so
-    my project with my github repo and in the GitHub repo I created Jenkinsfile.
-In the Jenkinsfile I put the code for the pipeline and it check if there is a namespace wp.
+    I  connected my project with my github repo and in the GitHub repo I created Jenkinsfile.
+In the Jenkinsfile I put the code for the pipeline and it check if there
+    is a namespace wp.
     And if there is not for now it print namespace not found.

     I have this console output

  Started by user Ksenija Bojchevska